pmeshkov/pySULI/notebooks/using_google_colab.md

 `os.chdir(' [path to you dir] ')`

-In the same way that you would navigate directories in terminal.
+The `os.chdir()` command operates the same way that the `cd` command (unix, windows, or macOS) would navigate directories in terminal.
 Now you can load and utilize files just as you would using Python elsewhere.

 ![enter image description here](https://github.com/pmeshkov/Colab_Tutorial/blob/main/Google_colab_tutorial/Screenshot%202024-06-27%20at%2012.58.03%E2%80%AFPM.png?raw=true)